Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 	1. Determine if the [[Lionsberg Manifesto]] is within your [[Range of Tolerance]].
 	2. Determine if the [[New Vision and Plan]] are within your [[Range of Tolerance]].
 	3. Determine if the [[Lionsberg Subscription Agreement]] is within your [[Range of Tolerance]]
-	4. Determine if you would like to be included in the emerging Lionsberg Community working together towards the [[New Vision and Plan]].
+	4. Determine if and how you would like to be included in the emerging Lionsberg Community working together towards the [[New Vision and Plan]].
 2. Complete and the return the [[Lionsberg Response Form]].
 3. **Help spread awareness, recruit members, and gather resources in April 2023**.
-4. May 1st 2023: Provided that adequate [[Opening Resources]] have been gathered for stewardship by the [[Lionsberg System]], the [[Core Enterprise]] and [[Mission Control]] will be established.
+4. May 1st 2023: Provided that adequate [[Opening Resources]] have been secured for stewardship by the [[Lionsberg System]], the [[Core Enterprise]] and [[Mission Control]] will be established.
-5. In mid May, each Participant will be invited into an orientation process.
+5. In mid May, each Participant will be invited into an orientation process, and The Great Game of Lionsberg will begin.

 From there - we will begin working together to 1) build the movement 2) build the community and platform 3) enact the Lionsberg Strategy and Plan  4) progress together towards concrete milestones, goals and objectives that advance the Critical Path towards The Goal.